oivoodoo/resume/resume.md

 *   **Monterosa**

-    .NET / SharePoint Developer, May 2011 - November 2011
+    Software Developer, May 2011 - November 2011

     -   Developing the backend for the realtime tv show games.
-    -   Using Ruby on Rails, JavaScript, MySQL, Memcached for the faster prototyping the real time shows because of a lot of changes in the game scenarios while deveploment.
+    -   Prototyping using Ruby on Rails, JavaScript, MySQL, Memcached.

 *   **Belitsoft**